dingqiangliu/DocQAwithLLM/README.md

 ___

 ## Quickstart
-- Ensure you have downloaded the GGML binary file from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML or GGUF binary file from https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF, and placed it into the `models/` folder
+- Ensure you have downloaded the GGML binary file from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML or GGUF binary file from https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF , and placed it into the `models/` folder.
+  Or download all files of Chinese-English bilingual model from https://huggingface.co/THUDM/chatglm2-6b-int4 , and placed it into the `models/chatglm2-6b-int4` folder.
 - Ensure you have downloaded all files from https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 to directory `models/all-MiniLM-L6-v2/` to run without Internet.
 Another option is loading embedding model from Internet with setting in `config/config.yml`:
 `EMBEDDINGS_MODEL: 'sentence-transformers/all-MiniLM-L6-v2'`
 - To start parsing user queries into the application, launch the terminal from the project directory and run the following command: